varnishcache/varnish-cache/doc/sphinx/reference/states.rst

 processing states, their transitions and the most relevant functions in core code.
-They represent a compromise between usefulness for core/VMOD developers and administrators and are intended to serve as the reference basis for deriavtive work, such as more VCL-centric views.
+They represent a compromise between usefulness for core/VMOD developers and administrators and are intended to serve as the reference basis for derivative work, such as more VCL-centric views.

 -----------